imbforge/NGSpipe2go/pipelines/smallRNAseq_BCF/README.md

   - ESSENTIAL_MINREADLENGTH: minimal read length after adapter trimming (incl.
 UMIs)
   - ESSENTIAL_UMI_LENGTH: total length of all UMIs
   - ESSENTIAL_ADAPTER_SEQUENCE: adapter sequence to be trimmed by Cutadapt
+  - ESSENTIAL_BASEQUALCUTOFF: base quality threshold to trim low-quality ends from reads with Cutadapt.
+If *ESSENTIAL_NEXTSEQTRIM* is true, qualities of terminal G bases are ignored.
+To switch off base quality trimming in Cutadapt entirely, set *ESSENTIAL_BASEQUALCUTOFF=0* and *ESSENTIAL_NEXTSEQTRIM=false*.
+  - ESSENTIAL_NEXTSEQTRIM: most Illumina instruments use a two-color chemistry like the NextSeq (exceptions: MiSeq, HiSeq).
+This option accounts for terminal high quality G bases incorporated by faulty dark cycles during base quality trimming with Cutadapt.
   - ESSENTIAL_MINIMAL_QUAL: minimally required base quality, reads with any base quality below this value will be removed during quality filtering
   - ESSENTIAL_DESEQ2_FDR: FDR significance cutoff used by DESeq2
   - ESSENTIAL_DESEQ2_FC: optional fold change cutoff used for the DESeq2 model